Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Introduction

 Current methods~\cite{mukhoti2018evaluating,bevandic2019simultaneous,jung2021standardized,di2021pixel,chan2021entropy,xia2020synthesize,lis2019detecting,blum2019fishyscapes} to detect and segment anomalous objects in complex urban driving scenes tend to depend on classification uncertainty or image reconstruction.
 The association of high classification uncertainty with anomaly is intuitive, but it has a few caveats.
 For instance, classification uncertainty happens when samples are close to classification decision boundaries, but there is no guarantee that all anomalies will be close to classification boundaries.
 Furthermore, samples close to classification boundaries may not be anomalies at all, but just hard inlier samples.
 Hence, these uncertainty based methods may detect a large number of false positive and false negative anomalies.
 For example, Fig.~\ref{fig:intro} shows that the previous SOTA Meta-OoD~\cite{chan2021entropy} misses important anomalous pixels (all rows), while misclassifying anomalies (e.g., vegetation in rows 1, 2, 3), even with the use of the outlier exposure (OE) strategy~\cite{hendrycks2018deep}.
 In fact, the OE strategy maximises the uncertainty for proxy anomalies, which can cause the model to be more uncertain for all inlier classes and detect false positive anomalies (e.g., Meta-OoD mis-classifies trees or bush with high anomaly scores -- Fig.~\ref{fig:intro} col 4).

 Reconstruction methods~\cite{di2021pixel,xia2020synthesize} add an extra network to reconstruct the input images from the estimated segmentation, where differences are assumed to be anomalous.
 Not only does this approach depend on accurate segmentation results for precise reconstruction, but they also require an extra reconstruction network that is hard to train and inefficient to run in real-time self-driving embedded systems.
-Furthermore, previous approaches~\cite{chan2021entropy,di2021pixel,bevandic2019simultaneous,lis2019detecting,jung2021standardized,tian2021weakly} ignore a couple of important constraints for anomaly segmentation, namely smoothness (e.g., Meta-OoD fails to classify neighbouring anomaly pixels in Fig.~\ref{fig:intro}, rows 1, 4) and sparsity (e.g., Meta-OoD incorrectly detects a large number of anomalous pixels--see yellow and red regions in Fig.~\ref{fig:intro}, rows 1, 2, 3).
+Moreover, reconstruction methods that rely on a discrepancy module require re-training whenever the inlier segmentation model changes due to input distribution shift~\cite{di2021pixel}, limiting their applicability in real-world systems.
+Furthermore, previous approaches~\cite{chan2021entropy,di2021pixel,bevandic2019simultaneous,lis2019detecting,jung2021standardized,grcic2021dense} ignore a couple of important constraints for anomaly segmentation, namely smoothness (e.g., Meta-OoD fails to classify neighbouring anomaly pixels in Fig.~\ref{fig:intro}, rows 1, 4) and sparsity (e.g., Meta-OoD incorrectly detects a large number of anomalous pixels--see yellow and red regions in Fig.~\ref{fig:intro}, rows 1, 2, 3).
 Another common issue shared by previous methods~\cite{chan2021entropy,bevandic2019simultaneous,lis2019detecting} is that they usually rely on the re-training of the entire network for OE, which is inefficient and can also bias the classification towards outliers.